 • Complete the online applications through the Trusted Traveller Programs (TTP) system and pay the NEXUS fee.

-• The US Customs and Border Protection Agency and the Canada Border Services Agency (CBSA) will review your application.
+• The US CBP and the CBSA will review your application.
 This step is done to carry out background checks and determine your eligibility for the NEXUS program.

 • You can check your application status through your Trusted Traveller profile.
-If your application is conditionally approved, you will need to book an interview appointment with the US Customs and Border Protection Agency.
+You may need to book an interview appointment with the CBP.

 • Your membership application process will be completed at a NEXUS enrolment centre.
-You will be required to attend an interview conducted jointly by Customs and Border Protection (CBP) and CBSA officers to finalize enrolment.
+You will be required to attend an interview conducted jointly by CBP and CBSA officers to finalize enrolment.

 • You will be fingerprinted.